How to Do Payroll in Nebraska: What Every Employer Needs to Know

 Step 3: Create your payroll process.
 When you join an established company, you may have inherited a payroll process.
 But if your company is new, you will need to create your payroll process from scratch, which includes deciding when and how you’ll pay employees, the payroll forms that need to be collected, and the taxes that need to be paid, among others.
 Overall, you can opt to do payroll yourself (not recommended), set up an Excel payroll template, or sign up for a payroll service.

 Step 4: Have employees fill out relevant forms.
 You must collect forms from all of your new employees during onboarding.
 All employees must complete I-9 verification no later than their first day on the job.
 Every employee must also have a completed W-4 on file.
 Beginning Jan.
 1, 2020, employees must also complete Nebraska Form W-4N.
 This form was created when the federal W-4 was changed so that employers have more clarity on what allowances employees wanted to take.
+If you employ non-Nebraska residents, you’ll need to have them complete Form 9N.

-Step 5: Review and approve time sheets.
+Step 5: Collect, review, and approve time sheets.
 Regardless of how frequently you run payroll, you’ll want to begin this step several days before your payroll is due.
 If there are any issues with employee time sheets, you have time to coordinate with the employee and get a fix.
 Whether you use paper time sheets or time and attendance software, review time sheets for accuracy.
 With paper time sheets, it’s a good idea to have your employees sign them, verifying that they agree on the accuracy of the hours.
 With electronic time and attendance systems, the software provides options for an electronic signature or other verification methods.

-Nebraska Income Tax Withholding Rates for 2022
+Nebraska Income Tax Withholding Rates for 2023

 Tax rate | Single or married filing separately | Married filing jointly and surviving spouses | Head of household |